Kei Truck & Kei Car Laws in Illinois (2026)

 • Country Financial (strong Illinois presence)

-Expect to pay $400-900 annually for basic liability coverage, depending on location (Chicago area vs. rural Illinois), driving record, and coverage limits.
+Expect to pay $400-900 annually for basic liability coverage on a Mitsubishi Minicab or similar kei truck, depending on location (Chicago area vs. rural Illinois), driving record, and coverage limits.

 Classic Vehicle Insurance If registered as an antique vehicle, specialty insurers may offer favorable policies: